-In this tutorial, we're going to learn the most common types of chord substitution.
+In this tutorial, we're going to learn the most common types of chord substitution .
 The art of replacing chords is useful for songwriting and for transforming any boring song in an original and creative one.
-This is a bit advanced topic aimed at intermediate guitar players who already know their chords, but don't worry, we'll try to make the things easy.
+This is a bit advanced topic aimed at intermediate guitar players who already know their chords , but don't worry, we'll try to make the things easy (if you need a complete resource to learn all about chords, get our chords ebook now).

 |Major/Minor to Suspended||C to C sus2, C sus4||Learn more|